nespinoza/pinknoise/README.md

         model.get_likelihood(data, sigma_w, sigma_r, gamma = 1.1)

 As per Carter & Winn (2009)'s suggestion, though, don't let the value of gamma go too far off 1.
+Also note that as stated on the same paper, `sigma_r` is *not* the amplitude of the flicker-noise process.

 ## Installation
 Installation is as simple as: